cwRichardKim/RKSwipeBetweenViewControllers/README.md

 ## Customizeable!:
 ![Customizeable!](http://i.imgur.com/dl422EL.gif)

-check the RKScrollingSegmentedControl.h for more customizeable features
+check the RKSwipeBetweenViewControllers.h for more customizeable features

 ## how to use
 (check out the provided AppDelegate to see an example):

 __Programmatically__

-1. Import RKScrollingSegmentedControl.h
+1. Import RKSwipeBetweenViewControllers.h

 2. Initialize a UIPageViewController

 	```
 	UIPageViewController *pageController = [[UIPageViewController alloc] initWithTransitionStyle:UIPageViewControllerTransitionStyleScroll navigationOrientation:UIPageViewControllerNavigationOrientationHorizontal options:nil];
 	```
-3. Initialize a RKScrollingSegmentedControl
+3. Initialize a RKSwipeBetweenViewControllers

   	```
-	RKScrollingSegmentedControl *navigationController = [[RKScrollingSegmentedControl alloc]initWithRootViewController:pageController];
+	RKSwipeBetweenViewControllers *navigationController = [[RKSwipeBetweenViewControllers alloc]initWithRootViewController:pageController];
 	```
 4. Add all your ViewControllers (in order) to navigationController.viewControllerArray (try to keep it under 5)